Immunoelectrophoresis - blood

 Why the Test is Performed

-This test is most often used to check the levels of antibodies when certain cancers and other disorders are present or suspected.
+This test is most often used to check the types and amounts of immunoglobulins when certain cancers and other disorders are present or suspected.

 Normal Results

-A normal (negative) result means that the blood sample had normal types of immunoglobulins.
+A normal (negative) result means that the blood sample had normal types and amounts of immunoglobulins.
 The level of one immunoglobulin was not higher than any other.

 What Abnormal Results Mean